A portrait of me by the inimitable Molly Crabapple.

 Wait, who are you again?

-I’m a writer covering sex and culture for publications like The New York Times, Slate, and W Magazine.
+I’m a writer covering sexuality and culture for publications like The New York Times, Slate, and W Magazine.
 Previously, I was Features Director at Document Journal, where Pleasure-Seeking began as a column.
 There, I took readers along with me on my (often ill-advised) exploits, from getting tied by Shibari experts to infiltrating a $12,000 sex party, interviewing my ex-boyfriend’s ex-girlfriends, and documenting the queer nightlife scene still thriving at New York’s Chelsea Hotel.

 I’ve interviewed hundreds of artists, thinkers, and makers—from the niche (feminist porn directors, erotic jewelry designers, and cyborgs) to the mainstream (your favorite novelists, musicians, and movie stars like Charli XCX, Ottessa Moshfegh and Viggo Mortensen.)